DavidRC-Projects/Rehab_Metrics/README.md

 * validate_rom() - Accepts only choices A–E.
 * validate_weight_bearing() - Accepts only choices A–D.

+### Update Menu options
+The function display_update_options() was added to give the users a choice to restart the assessment process or exit the program.
+In future updates, it will allow users to update individual metrics they previously entered.

 ### Safety Feature
 The program includes built-in safety mechanisms to help protect users by identifying red flags that may require clinical attention:
 * If a user reports a pain level of 10 (the maximum on the 0–10 scale), the program immediately terminates the session and advises the user to consult a healthcare professional.
 This serves as a safeguard against potentially serious complications.